-The residential bursary fund is for 16 to18 year olds who are studying on full time land-based courses and helps towards the cost of your on-site accommodation.
+The residential bursary fund is for 16 to 18 year olds who are studying on full time land-based courses, or sports excellence rugby and golf, and helps towards the cost of your on-site accommodation.

 The land based course must not be available locally to your home and/or you must be required to attend at unsociable hours on a regular basis.